-- 5.1.1 To improve Africa's economy and the quality of life of its people Although Africa is one of the wealthiest continents in terms of natural resources and with a relatively high economic growth; it is still, however, one of the poorest with a relatively low level of Gross Domestic Product.
-The key challenges for Africa are to improve its economy and the quality of life of its people in a sustainable manner.
-Space science and technology, particularly earth observations, can play a key role in the economic development of Africa through sustainable usage of its natural resources. - 5.1.2 To address the essential needs of the African market It is anticipated that the space derived services and products will address the essential needs of the African market.
-The space resources vested in a few African space nations shall be used to provide technological know-how and knowledge transfer on data and information dissemination, and operational services and products to non-space nations in Africa in order to leverage the full socio-economic benefits. - 5.1.3 To develop services and products using African capacities - African space technology services and products have to be developed by African capacities so as to ensure sustained ownership of the space resources managed by Africans.
-This will ensure timely response to the essential user needs to improve sustainable development in Africa and thereby promote its economy, alleviate poverty and reduce risk hazards. - 5.1.4 To develop the requisite human resources for addressing user needs Africa has a challenge for sustaining its space services and promoting the use of space technology services among all African nations.
-This requires significant capacity building of human resources and therefore Africa shall adopt learning programmes to build its capacity and maintain the widespread use of space applications. - 5.1.5 To maintain an efficient and sustainable African space programme -There is a need for efficient monitoring and evaluation mechanisms during the implementation phase of an African space programme.
-Therefore Africa shall adopt key performance indicators for regular review of its products and services.
-This approach shall ensure the best fit capacity building initiatives and methodologies, as well as the up-to-date user needs for shared services and products.
+- 5.1.1 To improve Africa's economy and the quality of life of its people.
+Although Africa is one of the wealthiest continents in terms of natural resources and has a relatively high economic growth, it is, however, one of the poorest in terms of per capita income, with a relatively low level of Gross Domestic Product.
+Space applications, particularly Earth observation, will be used to address the socio-economic developmental needs of Africa through sustainable usage of its natural resources. - 5.1.2 To address the essential needs of the African market.
+It is anticipated that the space-derived services and products will address the essential needs of the African market.
+The space resources vested in a few African space nations will be used to provide technological know-how and knowledge transfer on data and information dissemination, and operational services and products to non-space nations in Africa in order to leverage the full socio-economic benefits. - 5.1.3 To develop services and products using African capacities.
+African space technology services and products have to be developed through African capacity so as to ensure sustained ownership of the space resources managed by Africans.
+This will ensure timely responses to the essential user

+- needs to improve sustainable development in Africa and thereby promote its economy, alleviate poverty and reduce risk hazards. - 5.1.4 To develop the requisite human resources for addressing user needs.
+Africa has the challenge of sustaining its space services and promoting the use of space technology services among all African nations.
+This requires significant capacity building of human resources, and therefore Africa must adopt learning programmes to build its capacity and maintain the widespread use of space applications. - 5.1.5 To maintain an efficient and sustainable African space programme.
+There is a need for efficient monitoring and evaluation mechanisms during the implementation phase of an African space programme.
+Africa must therefore adopt key performance indicators for regular reviews of its products and services.
+This approach will ensure best-fit capacity building initiatives and methodologies, as well as up-to-date user needs for shared services and products.